Federal Aviation Administration (FAA), DOT.

 (k) During autothrust operation, it must be possible for the flightcrew to move the thrust levers without requiring excessive force.
 The autothrust may not create a potential hazard when the flightcrew applies an override force to the thrust levers.

-(l) For purposes of this section, a transient is a disturbance in the control or flight path of the airplane that is not Start Printed Page 54059consistent with response to flight crew inputs or environmental conditions.
+(l) For purposes of this section, a transient is a disturbance in the control or flight path of the airplane that is not consistent with response to flight crew inputs or environmental conditions.

 (1) A minor transient would not significantly reduce safety margins and would involve flightcrew actions that are well within their capabilities.
 A minor transient may involve a slight increase in flight crew workload or some physical discomfort to passengers or cabin crew.